wangzhihao/Moonset/README.md

 All resources is managed by AWS CDK so there is minimum effort for infrastructure setup.
 You can run it in a brand new account.

-After the EMR is setup, You can connect to both master and slave nodes via AWS Session Manager.
-No ssh key pair is needed.
+The EMR is created in a VPC's private subnet, You can connect to both master and slave nodes via AWS Session Manager.
+No ssh key pair or bastion is needed.